 It’s not perfect: If you’re at lunch, for example, the notification may pop up and then have disappeared by the time you’ve returned.
 But there should at least be a reminder in your Notifications that an update is in on its way.

 Preventing Windows updates from downloading over metered connections can be a sneaky way of possibly preventing an unwanted Windows update.
 Windows now recognizes that some users may have metered data connections, with strict limits on how much data they can download per month.
-Microsoft politely allows you to defer an unexpected update via a metered connection, so you don’t pay an extra fee.
+Microsoft politely allows you to avoid downloading updates via a metered connection, so you don’t pay an extra fee.

 Windows is unaware whether a connection is metered, however.
 (And yes, you can lie.)
 Designate your broadband connection as a metered connection by going into Settings > Network & Internet, then Change connection properties.
 It’s here that you’ll see a toggle to Set as metered connection.
-You can then go back into the Windows Update settings and toggle Automatically download updates, even over metered data connections... to Off.
+You can then go back into the Windows Update's advanced options settings and toggle Download updates over metered connections... to Off.

 Windows 10 Pro allows you to defer updates

 The caveat in all of these, obviously, is that Windows 10 is an evolving platform, and Microsoft occasionally adds, subtracts, or adjusts the behavior of various features.
 Others, such as our earlier tip on how to upgrade Windows but prevent it from unexpectedly rebooting, may work now, but be quietly disabled in the future.
-Microsoft was supposed to have included a smart updater AI feature within the Windows 10 October Update to help mitigate unexpected Windows updates, but it appears to have been pulled.
+Fortunately, Microsoft seems to have taken some of the more convenient elements of managing Windows 10 Pro’s patching and applied them to Windows 10 Pro.